xavierfoucrier/atom-soft-tabs-length/README.md

 ## How it works
-The package is built upon the great **EditorConfig** mechanism: it look for an `.editorconfig` file **in the project's root directory** to detect indentation style, based on the `indent_style` and `indent_size` properties, whether to apply soft tabs length.
+The package is built upon the great **EditorConfig** mechanism: it look for an `.editorconfig` file **from the project's directory to the file system root directory** and detect indentation style, based on the `indent_style` and `indent_size` properties, whether to apply soft tabs length.
 If no configuration file is found, no soft tabs length will be applied, and the editor will display the soft tabs normally.

 ### Soft tabs length
 To properly display the soft tabs based on your coding styles, the package simulates the presence of invisible spaces, or **virtual spaces**, to represent your soft tabs.
 To make it work, it requires the **indent guide** to be enabled in order to tweak the indentation width/size on the Atom interface.
 By default the Atom styles are override and the indent guide is hide, but you can easily choose whether to display or not the indent guide in the package settings.

-For now, the package officially only support `2 spaces` and `4 spaces` soft tabs length.
+> For now, the package officially only support `2 spaces` and `4 spaces` soft tabs length

 ### Notification
 When applying soft tabs length to the current editor, the package displays **scoped notifications** depending on the user setting: